The Xbox 360, in short

 The Xbox 360 Elite is sold with 120GB Hard Drive storage and is slightly more reliable than the previous Xbox 360 models.

 Iteration of the Core version of the 360, the Arcade model had integrated 512Mo memory and was far more reliable than the previous Core consoles.

 The Super Elite is simply an Elite version sold with a 250GB Hard Drive (instead of 120GB).

-Don’t get me wrong, the first Xbox 360 models were great.
-In fact, Microsoft announced that the Xbox 360 was made to be 80 times more powerful than the Original Xbox, which was already the most powerful console of the previous generation.
+Don’t get me wrong, the first X360 models were great.
+In fact, Microsoft announced that the 360 was made to be 80 times more powerful than the Original Xbox, which was already the most powerful console of the previous generation.

 With that said, the first Xbox 360 models were also highly complex and relied on over 1700 parts shipped from over 200 different manufacturers.
 Because the 360 was a relatively small console filled with too many components, it dealt rather horribly with heat.

 Too much heat eventually caused a general system failure for millions of gamers (I included, three times!!).
 The system failure was signaled by three red lights on the power button of the Xbox.
 The infamous Red Ring of Death (or RROD).

 Some are, but it’s not easy to recognize them.

 Here are more details about it — and how to recognize the safer models.

 The unsafe models